-Add a gradient map adjustment layer to colorize the fibers.
-(See About adjustment and fill layers.)
+$\gamma$ Add a gradient map adjustment layer to colorize the fibers.
+(See "About adjustment and fill layers" on page 70.)

 Lens Flare

 The Lens Flare filter simulates the light refraction caused by shining a bright light into a camera lens.
 You can set the flare brightness, flare location, and flare shape (the lens type).
 Click in the preview window in the dialog box to set the flare location.